karuneshj/week2_Car_Accident_Severity_Data_Section.ipynb/README.md

 and LATITUDE.
 The same analogy is also considered for the columns STATUS, INCDATE, INCDTTM, SDOT_COLDESC, PEDROWNOTGRNT, ST_COLDESC, PEDCYLCOUNT, HITPARKEDCAR, SEVERITYDESC, ADDRTYPE, and PEDCOUNT.
 The 10 features selected at the end of this step are listed in Table 1.

-Table 1 - List of features being selected in the feature selection ID 	Feature 	      Description
-1 	LONGITUDE 	    longitude
-2 	LATITUDE 	      latitude
-3 	PERSONCOUNT 	  total number of people involved in the collision 4 	VEHCOUNT 	      the number of vehicles involved in the collision 5 	JUNCTIONTYPE 	  category of junction at which collision took place 6 	INATTENTIONIND 	whether or not collision was due to inattention 7 	WEATHER         a description of the weather conditions durring the time of the collision 8 	ROADCOND 	      the condition of the road during the collision 9 	LIGHTCOND     	the light conditions during the collision.
-10 	SPEEDING       	whether or not speeding was a factor in the collision